“Everything must be made as simple as possible. But not simpler.”

 Yes, your funnel will require some initial writing, design, technical setup, and testing — but this can all be outsourced, and fantastic help is available.
 (We’ll get to that.)

-If you’re a beginner, you can use your website as a “starter funnel” — and then graduate to creating additional funnels as you grow.
+If you’re a beginner, you can use your website as a “starter funnel” — and then graduate to creating fancier funnels as you grow.

-Your funnel is the primary mechanism for growing your email list.
+A funnel is the primary mechanism for growing your list.

 Now let’s look at each component…

-At the heart of a funnel is the landing page.
-It’s where magic happens.
+At the heart of a funnel is your landing page.
+This is where magic happens.
+It’s the “gateway” or door through which an interested person enters your business world.

-A landing page has only ONE call to action (CTA) — which is to enter your email address in exchange for a free gift.
+That means a landing page has only ONE call to action (CTA) — which is for someone to enter their email address in exchange for a free gift.
 That’s it.

 (Here’s an example landing page from a client of mine.*)